KindaRusty/KindaRusty/README.md

 <br/>

-Mình là sinh viên năm nhất ngành **Khoa học Máy tính** tại **Swinburne Việt Nam (cơ sở Đà Nẵng)** với đam mê lập trình và giải quyết vấn đề.
+I'm a first-year **Computer Science** student at **Swinburne Vietnam (Da Nang Campus)**, passionate about programming and problem-solving.

 ---

-### 👨‍💻 Về bản thân
+### 👨‍💻 About Me

-- 🎓 Hiện đang là sinh viên năm nhất tại **Swinburne Vietnam (Danang Campus)**.
+- 🎓 First-year student at **Swinburne Vietnam (Danang Campus)**.
-- 💡 Yêu thích lập trình, tư duy phản biện và thử thách bản thân với các bài toán khó.
+- 💡 Passionate about coding, critical thinking, and challenging myself with complex problems.
-- 🌱 Mục tiêu của mình là xây dựng nền tảng vững chắc về phát triển phần mềm và khám phá các lĩnh vực khác nhau của Khoa học Máy tính.
+- 🌱 My goal is to build a strong foundation in software development and explore various fields within Computer Science.

 ---

-### 🛠️ Ngôn ngữ và Công cụ
+### 🛠️ Tech Stack

 <p align="left">
   <a href="https://www.python.org" target="_blank" rel="noreferrer">